MustafaOrhon/STM32-timers-uart-tft-power-rtc-can/README.md

 # STM32-timers-uart-low-power-rtc-can

-This repository contains an application for STM32F401 and STM32F429 microcontrollers that leverages the device's timers, UART interface, Controller Area Network (CAN) module, and real-time clock (RTC) module.
+This repository contains an application for STM32F401 and STM32F429 microcontrollers that leverages the device's timers, UART interface, Controller Area Network (CAN) module, and real-time clock (RTC) module and LTDC module.
 The project has low-power applications and includes sample code for configuring and using the timers, UART interface, CAN module, and RTC module.
 The code is written in C and includes detailed comments and explanations to facilitate understanding and modification.
 Additionally, the repository includes examples of CAN communication between two STM32 devices.

 ## Installation